 The practice obtained consent to care and treatment in line with legislation and guidance.
 The practice team understood the importance of obtaining and recording patients' consent to treatment.
 The dentists gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.
-The practice had a leaflet which explained the practice position on consent to patients.

-The practice had a consent policy to guide staff in the complex issues relating to consent.
-The policy included information about the Mental Capacity Act 2005 (MCA).
+The practice's consent policy was amended during the inspection to include information about the Mental Capacity Act (MCA) 2005.
+There was a sample MCA assessment form.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-Staff had completed training in the MCA, and MCA assessment forms were available within the practice.
-The consent policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves.
-The staff were aware of the need to consider this when treating young people under 16 years of age.
+The policy identified Gillick competence, by which a child under the age of 16 years of age may give consent for themselves.